TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-secure-your-santa.md

 **Logic** is the essence of software.
 Unfortunately, security flaws often arise from broken logic.

-- Business Logic Bypasses - These are bugs like: reusing a coupon, bypassing the chain of approval, bypassing a limit.
+- **Business Logic Bypasses**: These are bugs like: reusing a coupon, bypassing the chain of approval, bypassing a limit.
 Imagine how many more bugs there would be, with the "help" of AI.
-- Race Conditions - Popularised last year by [PortSwigger's whitepaper "Smashing the state machine"](https://portswigger.net/research/smashing-the-state-machine), these are subtle bugs which exploit concurrency issues or vulnerable "substates" (i.e. a request may alter the application state multiple times).
+- **Race Conditions**: Popularised last year by [PortSwigger's whitepaper "Smashing the state machine"](https://portswigger.net/research/smashing-the-state-machine), these are subtle bugs which exploit concurrency issues or vulnerable "substates" (i.e. a request may alter the application state multiple times).
 Fixes could be anything from redesigning SQL schemas to shuffling a few lines of code.

 These vulnerabilities tend to bypass controls such as:
-* permissions and access control ("only admins are allowed to do XYZ", but it turns out normal users can too!) and
+* **permissions and access control** ("only admins are allowed to do XYZ", but it turns out normal users can too!) and
-* limits ("only three books can be checked out from the library at a given time", but this was only enforced in the client-side JS!).
+* **limits** ("only three books can be checked out from the library at a given time", but this was only enforced in the client-side JS!).

 Most scanners don't tend to catch these, since business logic is unique to each environment.
 The impacts can be benign or severe.
 Maybe extra upvotes aren't too harmful.
 But a user gaining admin access is.